 Stretch out your road-weary limbs and learn how to get all Zen for those stressful border crossings.
 Seasoned adventure traveller, Charlotte of Zen Overland, became a yoga teacher after a year-long motorcycle trip around the Americas.
 Yoga has now become an indispensable part of her travel tool kit.
 Suitable for beginners and more experienced yogis.
 [20 – first come first served]

-LIVE BAND!
+LIVE BANDS!
 Junco Shakers

 Taking influences from 40’s rock n roll, skiffle, reggae, blues and jazz artists such as big Joe Turner, Leadbelly, Lonnie Donegan, Muddy Waters and Louis Prima.
 With Mitch Ratcliffe on double bass, Ben Gunn beating the washboard & driving blues harmonica, Sam La’penn and Gaz playing acoustic guitars, topped off with gospel vocal harmonies are making Junco Shakers create their own style of authentic music dubbed “Skiffllebilly Swing”.
 Throwing music back to its roots whilst crafting contemporary songs.